-When Phyllis then professes her love for Walter, he doesn’t believe a word of it, and while Phyllis holds him in a tight embrace, he shoots her.
-Twice to the stomach.
-And she’s gone.
+When Phyllis then professes her love for Walter, he doesn’t believe it.
+While Phyllis holds him in a tight embrace, Walter shoots her, twice to the stomach.

-Walter makes the trek back to Pacific All Risk, the flashback ends, and we realize that the injury he’s been ignoring while telling his story into the Dictaphone is from Phyllis’ gun shot.
+Walter makes the trek back to Pacific All Risk, the flashback ends, and we realize that the injury he’s ignored while telling his story into the Dictaphone is from Phyllis’ gun shot.

-Just as Walter finishes up his confession, he sees Keyes standing there, listening.
+Just as Walter finishes his confession, he sees Keyes standing there, listening.

 Walter asks Keyes to give him a head start before calling the cops, but crumples to the ground before he can exit the building.
 Keyes lights a cigarette for his friend, and the two men wait for the police to arrive.